-Consideration: On/Off CoD provides a concurrent hardware upgrade that results in more capacity being made available to a system configuration.
+Consideration: On/Off CoD provides a concurrent hardware upgrade, which results in more enabled processors that are available to a system configuration.
 Extra planning tasks are required for nondisruptive upgrades.
-For more information, see "Guidelines to avoid disruptive upgrades" on page 380.
+For more information, see "Guidelines to avoid disruptive upgrades" on page 365.